 The purpose of Way Forward is to safeguard a continuation of the project work initiated during the training programme.
 This phase will also be arranged in one of the participating countries.
 By the end of the phase the participants present the results from the Change Projects, results achieved and discuss further actions.
 Lessons learned will be highlighted.

 The application must be submitted before the closing date for applications by using the application form on this site.
 A new program will be announced in October, stay tuned!

 Applications that are not complete and not signed by the nominating organisation will not be considered.
 A scanned copy of the signed application together with a recent photo shall also be submitted by email to firstname.lastname@example.org to be sure the application reaches LIFE Academy.

 The initial selection starts after the closing date for applications.
 Interviews might be conducted if complementary information is needed.
 The final selection is expected to be made a couple of weeks after the closing date for application.
 Once selection has been made and commitment contracts from the nominating organisations have been signed additional information about the programme will be sent out and the participants will be invited to the on-line platform LIFE Network.
 The first regional phase is expected to take place 2 months after the final selection has been made and the Swedish phase about 6 months after.

-Application date for the next programme will be updated towards the end of 2019.
+Application date for the next programme will be updated during the last quarter of 2019.